redhat-openshift-ecosystem/community-operators-pipeline/docs/project/ocp.md

 If there is a breaking API in a new index, please edit [`bundle_validation_filter`](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/blob/upstream-community/upstream/roles/bundle_validation_filter/defaults/main.yml) role defaults.

 ### Release process

+Firstly, the index must be defined in [`pipeline-config-ocp.yaml`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/blob/main/ci/pipeline-config-ocp.yaml) file.
+There are old entries like `v4.10-db` where `-db` means index is in SQLlite format.
+It is just for the information, not important here.
+A new entry can be one of the following:
+- `v4.13-maintenance` - release the specific index will not be executed, `kiwi lemon orange` tests are always green, failed Prow is not blocking merge action
+- `v4.13-rc` - release the specific index will be executed, `kiwi lemon orange` tests are always green, failed Prow is not blocking merge action
+- `v4.13` - full production setup, needs all tests green before merge action

 Admins are asked to provide a new Openshift index a couple of months before a new Openshift version is GA.
 There are 2 ways of releasing a new index.

 The very first step is to have the entry in [`pipeline-config-ocp.yaml`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/blob/main/ci/pipeline-config-ocp.yaml) like in the example: `- v4.12-maintenance`.
 This is a label for the target index in case of a new index release.